jsa-aerial/DMM/design-notes/Early-2017/sampling-formalism.md

 Multiplication by -1 flips the flag.

-So, whem one needs to perform the statistical sum with coefficients which might be positive or negative, one uses absolute value of those coefficients to decide which component the statistical sum must select, but then if the corresponding coefficient is negative, the flag of the selected sample must be flipped.
+So, when one needs to perform the statistical sum with coefficients which might be positive or negative, one uses absolute values of those coefficients to decide which component the statistical sum must select, but then if the corresponding coefficient is negative, the flag of the selected sample must be flipped.